A reconciliation of the Pryce-Ward and Klein-Nishina statistics for semi-classical simulations of annihilation photons correlations: A modified distribution from ansatz

 with free coefficients $A_{ij},B_{ij},C_{ij},D_{ij}$ ($i,j\in\{F,G\}$), comprising only those azimuthal-basis functions appearing in the Pryce-Ward and the Klein-Nishina distributions.
 For visual clarity we can write the same ansatz in the vector-matrix-vector multiplication form:

-The polar-basis functions (dependent on $\x_1,\x_2$) are insulated within the left vector (which is to be considered as transposed, i.e. a row-vector), with the azimuthal-basis functions composing the right column-vector.\\
+The polar-basis functions (dependent on $\x_1,\x_2$) are isolated within the left vector (which is to be understood as transposed, i.e. a row-vector), with the azimuthal-basis functions composing the right column-vector.\\

 The conditions from Eqs.~(\ref{condition_1}) and~(\ref{condition_2}) now lead to two equations, here written side by side:

 with the symmetry condition from Eq.~(\ref{condition_3}) best expressed in a matrix notation: